-1. From 3.2.1 we conclude that small copies under 1 MiB in size require batching and still do not reach peak performance.
-Datum size should therefore be at or above 1 MiB if possible.
+- 1. From 3.2.1 we conclude that small copies under 1 MiB in size require batching and still do not reach peak performance.
+Datum size should therefore be at or above 1 MiB if possible. - 2.
+Subsection 3.2.2 assures that access from multiple threads does not negatively affect the performance when using Shared Work Queue for work submission. - 3.
+In 3.2.3, we chose to use the presented smart copy methodology to split copy tasks across multiple DSA chips to achieve low utilization with acceptable performance.